luluzhou1/alinush.github.io/_includes/refs.md

 [^CGPW24e]: **Practical Mempool Privacy via One-time Setup Batched Threshold Encryption**, by Arka Rai Choudhuri and Sanjam Garg and Guru-Vamsi Policharla and Mingyuan Wang, *in Cryptology {ePrint} Archive, Paper 2024/1516*, 2024, [[URL]](https://eprint.iacr.org/2024/1516)

+[^CGS97]: **A Secure and Optimally Efficient Multi-Authority Election Scheme**, by Cramer, Ronald and Gennaro, Rosario and Schoenmakers, Berry, *in Advances in Cryptology --- EUROCRYPT '97*, 1997

 [^CGT23e]: **SoK: Privacy-Preserving Signatures**, by Alishah Chator and Matthew Green and Pratyush Ranjan Tiwari, *in Cryptology ePrint Archive, Paper 2023/1039*, 2023, [[URL]](https://eprint.iacr.org/2023/1039)

 [^CGV15]: **Aggregate Pseudorandom Functions and Connections to Learning**, by Aloni Cohen and Shafi Goldwasser and Vinod Vaikuntanathan, *in Cryptology ePrint Archive, Report 2015/038*, 2015, [[URL]](https://eprint.iacr.org/2015/038)